 Many of Moto's predecessor companies weren't interested in fuel retailing.
 As a result, many Moto sites include a forecourt managed by somebody else - usually Esso.
 Despite this, Moto themselves do take an interest in fuel retailing, with them running fuel promotions, continuing to manage some forecourt-only sites, and even buying back the forecourt at Tiverton.

-They have their own charity, Moto in the Community Trust, who help out the local area surrounding their services.
+They have their own charity, the Moto Foundation, who help out the local area surrounding their services.

 Despite several experiments, Moto have never really secured a sit-down meal format that worked.
 Instead their sites tend to be dominated by Costa units, as well as fast food partners, with recent additions being Greggs and KFC.
 Takeaway food units and drive thru coffee shops have an especially high turnover.